raspberrypilearning/durham-quiz/en/quiz1/question_5.md

 legend: Question 5 of 24
 ---

-Which of these scripts needs the user to do something to control the sprite?
+Which one of these scripts needs the user to do something to control the sprite?

 --- choices ---